jewelsofthought/neshama/site/posts/freedom/week_1/chesed_gevurah.md

 - As soon as you stop leaving, you are back there again.</p>
 - Without limitation no energy can express in meaningful ways.</p>

-R’ Falcon’s use of the concept of emotional energy, required a dive into the difference between emotions and feelings.
+R' Falcon's use of the concept of emotional energy, required a dive into the difference between emotions and feelings.
 As you can see below, I read the normative view of the differences.
 Where would I find the mystical one, I wonder?

 <details>
 <summary class='button is-outlined'>